 - An adult can try to chew or yawn wide to get rid of the discomfort whereas an infant cannot.
 As babies cannot chew gum, the alternative is sucking.
 Use a bottle, breast or pacifier during takeoff and descent (not landing, the ear pressure is worse up to 30 mins before when descent commences, listen out for the pilots warning).

 - Try to time your feeds to fit in with this schedule if at all possible.
 If you know your child is unwell before take-off and their ears may be blocked, you may want to postpone flying and the trauma that could lie ahead.

 If, however, you have tried every soothing technique known to man and still, your child won’t settle, this may be the point you wish you understood more about the use of sedatives – this is discussed in-depth on the Health issues page.

 So iPad fully charged, seat belt firmly on, perfectly timed that baby is ready for its next feed in time for take-off and… “ladies and gentlemen we’re sorry to announce that there has been a delay”.
 There’s almost nothing more frightening to travelling parents (other than perhaps realizing you forgot to pack a spare pacifier when the first one falls in the toilet bowl before takeoff);

-- Tell stories, look out the window and make things up as to why your delayed
+- Tell stories, look out the window and make things up as to why you’re delayed

-- If you have a stopover, always be prepared for the worst as this is where delays are most likely to occur, bring plenty of nappies and a spare change of clothes, I would always allow enough for 24 hours in case.
+- If you have a stopover, always be prepared for the worst as this is where delays are most likely to occur.
+Bring plenty of nappies and a spare change of clothes, I would always allow enough for 24 hours “just in case”.